ftnt-cse/soc_simulator/README.md

 # (ftnt) SOC Simulator:

--- Work in Progress --

-DISCLAIMER: without any warranty or liability for accuracy and completeness, no legal commitment is made or implied by the content of this repository
+## Changelog:
+0.7:
+- Removed FortiSIEM Support
+- Removed web gui support
+- Updated: Advanced Phishing scenario
+- Updated: Malware Lateral Movement

 ## Introduction:
-A tool meant to be used during demos to simulate a SOAR/SIEM environment by sending a series of alerts/events with a specific timing according to a template. this creates a scenario to illustrate targeted FortiSOAR/FSM capabilities. it is written in python so it can run on any machine with python installed including FortiSOAR/FSM.
+A tool meant to be used during demos to simulate a SOAR environment by sending a series of alerts/events with a specific timing according to a template. this creates a scenario to illustrate targeted FortiSOAR capabilities. it is written in python so it can run on any machine with python installed including FortiSOAR instance itself.
 It simulates an Asset network connected to the Internet via FortiGate Firewall (FortiGate-Edge) and a set of alert sources including:
 -FortiSIEM
 -FortiAnalyzer
 -MTA